-2nd into the radial side of the first phalanx of the middle finger; the 3rd into the ulnar side of the same phalanx; the 4th into the ulnar side of the first phalanx of the ring-finger.
-These muscles vary slightly as to their attachments, but the following points respecting them have been elucidated by Duchenne's electrical investigations:-The insertion into the base of the first phalanx (Fig. 29), enables the interessei to act as flexors of that phalanx, whilst giving lateral movement to the fingers to which they are attached.
-The slip (d) sent forward to join the expansion of the extensor tendons extends the second and third phalanges; and thus the action of the interessei is shown to include adduction to and abduction from the median line of the hand, with flexion of the first and extension of the second and third phalanges.
+The Four dorsal interossei (Fig. 28) are penniform muscles arising from the adjacent sides of the metacarpal bones, and therefore showing by the sides of the palmar muscles to some extent, but are best dissected from behind.
+They are arranged as ab-ductors from an imaginary line drawn through the middle or long finger, and are therefore inserted as follows :-the 1st (abductor indicis) into the radial side of the base of the first phalanx of the forefinger; the 2nd into the radial side of the first phalanx of the middle finger; the 3rd into the ulnar side of the same phalanx; the 4th into the ulnar side of the first phalanx of the ringfinger.
+These muscles vary slightly as to their attachments, but the following points respecting them have been elucidated by Duchenne's electrical investigations :-The insertion into the base of the first phalanx, whilst giving lateral movement to the fingers to which they are attached.
+The slip (d) sent forward to join the expansion of the extensor tendons extends the second and third phalanges; and thus the action of the interossei is shown to include adduction to and abduction from the median line of the hand, with flexion of the first and extension of the second and third phalanges.

-[The interesseous muscles of the hand should be compared with those of the foot, when the same arrangement will be found to exist in both cases, with the exception that, in the foot, the imaginary line is drawn through the long or second toe, and that the muscles are arranged in corresponding relation.]
+[The interosseous muscles of the hand should be compared with those of the foot, when the same arrangement will be found to exist in both cases, with the exception that, in the foot, the imaginary line is drawn through the long or second toe, and that the muscles are arranged in corresponding relation.]